 The historical, cultural and artistic heritage of Rome’s Jewish community is chronicled in this small but engrossing museum.
 Housed in the city's early-20th-century synagogue, Europe’s second largest, it displays parchments, precious fabrics, marble carvings, and a collection of 17th- and 18th-century silverware.
 Documents and photos attest to life in the Ghetto and the hardships suffered by the city's Jewish people during WWII.
 Admission also includes a guided tour of the main synagogue, whose distinctive square dome towers over the neighbourhood.

-To learn more about the Jewish Ghetto, the museum runs hour-long tours (adult/reduced €8/5), bookable at the ticket office.
+To learn more about the Jewish Ghetto, the museum runs two daily tours of the neighbourhood, one in English and one in Italian (adult/reduced €8/5; about 45 minutes), bookable at the ticket office.